Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Method

-Importantly, the right-most term in Equation \ref{eq:cd} is an expectation taken over $P_{\theta, \psi}$, so samples from the model are required for optimization.
+Importantly, the right-most term in Equation \ref{eq:cebm_cd} is an expectation taken over $P_{\theta^*, \psi}$, so samples from the model are required for optimization.

-\paragraph{Constrained Langevin Monte Carlo} How can one sample from $P_{\theta, \psi}$? \citet{du2019implicit} use Langevin dynamics, a continuous MCMC method, to sample from deep EBMs.
+\paragraph{Constrained Langevin Monte Carlo} How can one sample from $P_{\theta^*, \psi}$? \citet{du2019implicit} use Langevin dynamics, a continuous MCMC method, to sample from deep EBMs.
 For constrained EBMs, standard Langevin dynamics is insufficient, as it will produce off-manifold samples from the energy.
 We need a manifold-aware MCMC method.

 One such method is constrained Hamiltonian Monte Carlo (CHMC), a family of Markov chain Monte Carlo models for implicitly defined manifolds proposed by \citet{brubaker2012family}.
-Our main contribution in this section, aside from defining constrained EBMs, is to show that CHMC, which is typically applied to analytically known manifolds, can be adapted to manifolds implicitly defined by neural networks.
-In particular, we show how to avoid the memory-prohibitive operation of explicitly constructing the Jacobian of $F_\theta$, which features prominently in CHMC.
+Our main contribution in this section, aside from defining constrained EBMs, is to show that CHMC -- which is typically applied to analytically known manifolds -- can be adapted to manifolds that are defined by neural networks.
+In particular, we show how to avoid the unstable and sometimes memory-prohibitive operation of explicitly constructing the Jacobian of $F_{\theta^*}$, which features prominently in CHMC.

-We focus on the special case of constrained Langevin Monte Carlo.
-Fixing a step size $\ee$ and suppressing parameter subscripts for brevity, a single iteration from position $x^{(t)}$ to $x^{(t+1)}$ requires two steps: \begin{addmargin}[-1em]{2em} \begin{enumerate} \item Sample a momentum $r \sim N(0, I_{n})$ conditioned on membership of the tangent space of $\cM$ at $x^{(t)}$.
-This can be done by sampling $r' \sim N(0, I_n)$ and projecting onto the null space of $J_F(x^{(t)})$ (written as $J_F$ for clarity):
+We focus on the special case of constrained Langevin Monte Carlo (CLMC).
+Fixing a step size $\ee$ and omitting most parameter subscripts for brevity, one iteration from position $x^{(t)}$ to $x^{(t+1)}$ requires two steps: \begin{addmargin}[-1em]{2em} \begin{enumerate} \item Sample a momentum $r \sim N(0, I_{n})$ conditioned on membership of the tangent space of $\cM_{\theta^*}$ at $x^{(t)}$.
+This can be done by sampling $r' \sim N(0, I_n)$ and projecting onto the null space of $J_{F_{\theta^*}}(x^{(t)})$ (written as $J_F$ for clarity):

 \item Solve for the new position $x^{(t+1)}$ using a constrained Leapfrog step, which entails solving the following system of equations for $x^{(t+1)}$ and the Lagrange multiplier $\lambda \in \mathbb{R}^{n-m}$: